mattsilber/applock/readme.md

 # App Lock

-A simple library for locking and unlocking Activities (e.g. child lock) with a PIN code or Fingerprint.
+A simple library for locking and unlocking Activities with a PIN code or Fingerprint (e.g. a child lock).

 ![AppLock Sample](https://github.com/mattsilber/applock/raw/master/applock.gif)

-# Installation
+### Installation

 ```groovy
 repositories {